kloimhardt/bb-web/README.md

 <a name="myfootnote2">2</a>: I have no affiliations with Luminus.
 But I think the book-format AND -market is still the best way to advance new technology.

+<a name="myfootnote3">3</a>: I started Clojure using Parinfer.
+Its ingenious (and only useful) "smart" mode was available early on in the Atom editor.
+I moved to Spacemacs though because of Cider (no smart mode there so learned Paredit).

-<a name="myfootnote3">3</a>: Developing lager Clojure projects in Windows is best done using its Subsystem for Linux (WSL).
+<a name="myfootnote4">4</a>: Developing lager Clojure projects in Windows is best done using its Subsystem for Linux (WSL).
 The topic of using JVM+Clojure on native MS-Windows is not in scope here.
 In a way, `bb-web` is there to avoid this particular rabbit hole.